 Earn 80K points with the Citi Premier Card

 There are lots of great benefits to the Citi Premier Card, including the bonus categories.
 The Citi Premier® Card offers 3x points on dining, gas, groceries, airfare, and hotels, making this one of the most well-rounded cards for everyday spending.
 There are several other great cards potentially earning ThankYou points as well.

 Could this transfer option become permanent?

 While this transfer option is currently available through November 13, 2021, personally I don’t think it’s out of the question that this could be extended, or even become permanent.
-For years points hobbyists have wondered about why Citi ThankYou points didn’t transfer to American AAdvantage miles, especially given the co-brand card relationship, and the policies fo competitors.
+For years points hobbyists have wondered about why Citi ThankYou points didn’t transfer to American AAdvantage miles, especially given the co-brand card relationship, and the policies of competitors.